 There are many nutrient-dense foods that naturally boost your immune system and help fight colds and flu by supporting the body’s natural defense mechanisms.
-Incorporate the following foods into your diet and help yourself ward off those first telltale signs of coming down with a bout of flu.
+Incorporate the following foods into your diet and help yourself ward off those first telltale signs of a bout of flu.

 Did you know that 75% of your immune system is in your gut?
 Fermented foods are rich in probiotics which help you maintain a healthy gut.
 Foods to include in your diet are kimchi, miso, tempeh, sauerkraut, and yogurt.
 Kefir is also cultured, enzyme-rich food full of friendly microorganisms that balance your intestines and strengthen immunity.
 Friendly bacteria have a powerful, beneficial effect on your gut’s immune system, your first line of defense against pathogens, and aid in the production of antibodies.

 How to make your own sauerkraut…

 Garlic is antibacterial, antiviral and anti-fungal.
 Garlic is great because bacteria, viruses, and yeast build up no resistance to it, unlike with synthetic antibiotics.
 Garlic works best when eaten raw.

 Ginger can boost immunity to help fight infections that cause sore throats.
 The anti-inflammatory properties of ginger may help reduce the risk for many conditions including sore throats.
 Ginger also has antioxidant properties, which may provide protective and healing benefits against disease.
 Here is a recipe for a simple lemon ginger tea.